 - 12.8 Under Article 5(3)(b) a permanent establishment also exists where services are not carried on through a fixed place of business but are performed in a Contracting State over a substantial period of time for a particular project or for connected projects.
 Where such is the case, the permanent establishment only encompasses the services performed for the particular project or for the connected projects and does not encompass other services carried on in that State during the relevant period.
-However, where other services are carried on in that State for unrelated projects and those other services do not of themselves create a permanent establishment but are of the same or similar nature as those effected through the permanent establishment, those other services may also be taxed in that State in accordance with Article 7(1)(c), which provides for a limited force of attraction. - 3.
-While discussing the meaning of "the same or a connected project" within the Subcommittee on Services, some members of the Subcommittee have suggested adding a final sentence in paragraph 12 of the UN Commentary on Article 5, as underlined below:
+However, where other services are carried on in that State for unrelated projects and those other services do not of themselves create a permanent establishment but are of the same or similar nature as those effected through the permanent establishment, those other services may also be taxed in that State in accordance with Article 7(1)(c), which provides for a limited force of attraction. - 5.
+While discussing the meaning of "the same or a connected project" some members of the Committee have suggested adding a final sentence in paragraph 12 of the UN Commentary on Article 5, as underlined below: - 12. (...)

-12. (...)
 However, some countries find the "project" limitation either too easy to manipulate or too narrow in that it might preclude taxation in the case of a continuous number of separate projects, each of 120 or 150 days' duration.
-In order to avoid this type of manipulation and simplify the application of the permanent establishment concept to services, some countries prefer to eliminate this requirement in Article 5(3)(b) by deleting the expression: "(for the same or connected project)".
+In order to avoid this issue and simplify the application of the permanent establishment concept to services, some countries prefer to eliminate this requirement in Article 5(3)(b) by deleting the expression: "(for the same or connected project)".

-They understand that the original main purpose of including paragraph 3(b) of Article 5 was to avoid the difficulties of applying the requirements of paragraph 1 to the service activities.
+They understand that the original main purpose of subparagraph b) was to avoid the difficulties of applying the requirements of paragraph 1 to the service activities.
 The "same or connected project" requirement implies limitations that undermine this objective (e.g. the commercial coherence limitation).
 For these reasons they consider that this view should be clearly stated in the Commentary.